 And to be honest I actually had a lot of fun carving the hearts.
 They were a lot easier than I thought.
 It was almost as therapeutic as carving our giant skeleton key.

-Making Pool Noodle Topiaries That Look Real
+Making Rustic Topiaries from Pool Noodles That Look Real

 Using a craft knife slice the bits of the noodle off.
 It should look almost like a spinning top.
 (I’m hoping the pics below help explain what I’m trying to say) Once the bottom had been carved away, I made a nick in the top and shaped the rest of the heart.